-How to add a dashboard to Google Analytics
+How to Add a Dashboard to Google Analytics

-To add and customize Google Analytics Dashboard head over to Customization > Dashboards.
+To add and customize Google Analytics Dashboard, head over to Customization > Dashboards.

 After that, click on ‘Create’.

 For this tutorial, we will start with a blank canvas.
-Enter the name for the Google Analytics Dashboard and click on create dashboard.
+Enter the name for the Google Analytics dashboard and click on ‘Create Dashboard’.

-Now we will have to add widgets.
 Widgets are the different metrics you would like to track.
-I will show you the different types of widgets later but for now, let’s see how to add a widget.
+I will show you the different types of widgets later, but for now, let’s see how to add one.

 Here, you’ll have to enter the metric you want to track.
-First, we’ll start tracking the ‘New Users Metric’.
+First, we’ll start tracking the New Users.
 Here are the steps to add the widget:

 - First, add your widget title.

 - Now select the type of widget.
 The types of widgets are metric, timeline, geomap, table, pie and bar.
-Now let me first explain the types of widgets.

 Let’s go over them one by one: